Highest weight sl_2-categorifications II: structure theory: Highest weight -categorifications

 We can get a version of this construction for $\ell>1$ if we consider parabolic categories $\mathcal{O}$ for $U_{\C}$ (all weights are supposed to be integral and all weight subspaces have to be finite dimensional).

 Let us proceed to the case when $\Lambda$ is the poset of multipartitions.
-Here we can consider the category $\Cat$ that is the direct sum of categories $\mathcal{O}$ over cyclotomic Cherednik algebras.
+Here we can consider the category $\Cat$ that is the direct sum of categories $\mathcal{O}$ over cyclotomic Cherednik algebras (all with the same parameters).
 The categorification itself was defined in \cite{Shan}, while (i) and (ii) were checked in \cite{cryst}.
 The claim that one can choose a highest weight order on $\Lambda$ as specified in Subsection \ref{SS_hier_ex} was essentially established by Griffeth, \cite{Griffeth}, compare with the proof of \cite[Theorem 1.2]{DG}.
 The category $\Cat$ satisfies all three conditions (iii$^1$)-(iii$^3$).

 Of special interest for us in this paper will be so called basic categorifications.
 A highest weight $\sl_2$-categorification with poset $\{+,-\}^n$ is said to be {\it basic}.
 In characteristic 0, an example is provided by the sum of blocks in the BGG category $\OCat$ for $\gl_n$, as explained in the introduction.
 This basic categorification will be called {\it standard} in the sequel.